HoLilla/How_do_we_relate_to_our_heart/README.md

 * Figure 4 A plotting the relevant differences in amplitudes under different Engagement strategies both for the Congruent and Incongruent conditions.

 ### plot_notincluded_groupedBYstrategies.m
-* Like previous plot but signals are separated by Congruency condition then plotted for every Engagement condition (not included in final manuscript).
+* Like previous plot but signals are separated by Congruency condition then plotted for every Engagement condition (not included in final article).

 ### study4_ECG_artifact_analysis.m
 * Script used for ECG artifact analysis.